 Analyzing web or mobile usage data, and making subsequent recommendations.

 3 – Stakeholder Interviews: (Strategy, Research)

-Conversations with the key contacts in the client organisation funding, selling, or driving the product.
+Conversations with the key contacts in the client organization funding, selling, or driving the product.

-Interviewing users in the location that they use the website/app, to understand their tasks and challenges.
+Interviewing users in the location where they use the website/app, to understand their tasks and challenges.

 5 – Surveys: (Research)